meetU-MasterStudents/2019---2020-partage/README.md

 ****
 Bibliography (Biblio)

-Profile-profile alignments

 ORION: fold recognition method based on profile-profile alignments

 scoringProfiles: methods to score profile-profile alignments

+DOPE: "historical" statistical potential for evaluating the quality of 3D models (does not perform very well but is a good start)

-SBROD: coarse-grained statistical potential to evaluate 3D models quality (can be re-trained!)
+SBROD: coarse-grained statistical potential to evaluate 3D models quality (recently performed well in CASP13, can be completely re-trained!)

 HHsearch: remote homology detection using profiles (defined from hidden Markov models, not from PSSM!)